darylwdavis/commanderAPIexample/README.md

 // Query the Database

-We can filter the search by looking for a particular name and search on the ‘dis’ tag:
+We can filter the search by looking for a particular name such as the ‘dis’ tag:

 //Examples

 •	Get device list

-•	Find particular device(s) that match criteria, such as those marked as VAVs or are meters
+•	Find particular device(s) that match criteria, such as those marked as vav or meter

 Read all vav
 		Returns a list of all devices with a vav tag.

 Read all meters
 		Returns a list of devices with a meter tag.
-		Query for unit
+		Query by unit of measure
 			Returns a list of points with kWh unit of measure.

 Read all Schedules